ethan-campbell/ethan-campbell.github.io/_pages/research.md

 ---

-## Ongoing and future work
+## Future work

 The following are projects that I am starting to work on (or have just been thinking about!).
-Stay tuned, and [contact me](mailto:ethancc@uw.edu) if any of these sound interesting or if you are engaged in similar research.
+[Contact me](mailto:ethancc@uw.edu) if any of these sound interesting or if you are engaged in similar research.
 I would be excited to collaborate.

 * Impact of storms on the coupled Antarctic ocean-ice-snow system
 * Changes in Southern Hemisphere subpolar gyre strength under anthropogenic forcing